TalkingQuickly/talkingquickly.github.io/_drafts/2014-05-23-rails-development-environment-with-vagrant-and-docker.md

 `--name xyz` gives the container the friendly name `xyz` which we can refer to it by when we want to later stop it or link it to another container

 `xyz:latest` means start the container from the latest image tagged with `xyz`

+`-e` allows us to set environment variables in the container we're creating.
+In this case we're setting the postgres username and password, see the section "Environment Variables in Linked Containers" for how we later access these credentials from our Rails app without hard-coding them.

 I find it useful to think of a Docker image like a class definition.
 We use a Dockerfile (basically a load of shell commands) and the `docker build` command to create an image.